 Tapati Rapa Nui festival

 The Tapati Rapa Nui is an annual, two week long festival held in the beginning of February, in which two families compete in cultural competitions all over the island, such as music, sculpture, sports, body painting, fishing and much more.
-Each of the two families have a representative - a queen canditate.
+Each of the two families have a representative - a queen candidate.
 The candidates have to partake in most of the competitions, which can sometimes be several on the same day.
-The candidates and their fellow family representatives gain points for winning competitions, and the family that at the end of the festival has had most points will have its cadidate crowned queen.
+The candidates and their fellow family representatives gain points for winning competitions, and the family that at the end of the festival has had most points will have its candidate crowned queen.

 Tourist participation